Skip to content

 region: us-west-2

-If you use some S3-compatible storage instead of the original Amazon S3, the endpointURL is needed in the s3 subsection which points to the actual cloud used for backups and is specific to the cloud provider.
-For example, using Google Cloud involves the following endpointUrl:
+If you use S3-compatible storage instead of Amazon S3, add the endpointUrl option in the s3 subsection.
+This points to your storage service and is specific to your cloud provider.
+For example, for MinIO:

-Also you can use prefix option to specify the path (sub-folder) to the backups inside the S3 bucket.
-If prefix is not set, backups are stored in the root directory.
+You can use the prefix option to specify a path (sub-folder) inside the S3 bucket where backups will be stored.
+If you don’t set a prefix, backups are stored in the root directory.

 apiVersion: v1